 What COVID-19 has shown people is how long germs can stay on surfaces and how often we touch our faces.
-You have hundreds of people in a small area coughing and sneezing for 8 hours, then you have another hundred board for the next trip.
+You have hundreds of people in a small area coughing and sneezing for 8 hours, and then you have another hundred board for the next trip.
 It’s an endless stream of people adding germs to that plane.
-If you usually get a cold or a bug after flying this might be why.
+If you usually get a cold or a bug after flying, this might be why.

-Now that I’ve scared the crap out of you we can talk about what actions you can take, to lower the odds of catching something.
-For this, to work you need a mask, liquid alcohol-based hand soap, and disinfecting wipes.
-In an ideal world, you could spray the whole area with rubbing alcohol in a spray bottle but I don’t think the airlines and security would like people to carry that onto the plane or spray it everywhere.
-Or we call get hazmat suits or maybe that’s just me?
+Now that I’ve scared the crap out of you, we can talk about what actions you can take to lower the odds of catching something.
+For this to work, you need a mask, liquid alcohol-based hand soap, and disinfecting wipes.
+In an ideal world, you could spray the whole area with rubbing alcohol in a spray bottle, but I don’t think the airlines and security would like people to carry that onto the plane or spray it everywhere.
+Or we call get hazmat suits, or maybe that’s just me?